 Petitioner Jennifer Johns, by Patrick K. Maroney, her attorney, appeals the decision of the West Virginia Workers' Compensation Board of Review.
-Thomas Health System, Inc., by Timothy E. Huffman, its attorney, filed a timely response.
+Thomas Health Systems, Inc., by Timothy E. Huffman, its attorney, filed a timely response.

-This appeal arises from the Board of Review's Final Order dated February 3, 2016, in which the Board affirmed a June 4, 2015, Order of the Workers' Compensation Office of Judges.
-In its Order, the Office of Judges affirmed the claims administrator's September 22, 2014, decision which found no evidence to support an indemnity claim.
-In its Order, the Office of Judges also affirmed the claims administrator's March 28, 2014, denial of a request for neurosurgery and a pain clinic.
-The Office of Judges also affirmed the claims administrator's January 21, 2015, request for additional treatment and referral to Iraj Derkashan, M.D.
+This appeal arises from the Board of Review's Final Order dated February 3, 2016, in which the Board affirmed a May 19, 2015, Order of the Workers' Compensation Office of Judges.
+In its Order, the Office of Judges affirmed the claims administrator's August 13, 2014, decision which closed the claim for temporary total disability benefits.
 The Court has carefully reviewed the records, written arguments, and appendices contained in the briefs, and the case is mature for consideration.